 Q: I am interested in having a consultation with Dr Drielsma, do I need a referral?

 A: Actually, you don’t NEED a referral to see Drielsma.
-However, many procedures attract a medicare rebate and, if you are privately insured, a health fund rebate.
+However, many procedures attract a medicare rebate and, if you have private insurance, a health fund rebate.
 Your initial consult with Dr Drielsma also may attract a medicare rebate.
 In order to claim these rebates, if you are seeing Dr Drielsma for procedures such as breast reduction, ear pinning (otoplasty), tummy tuck, skin cancers, scars and hand surgery, you will need to bring a referral from your GP or specialist to your appointment.
 You will then be entitled to a Medicare rebate on our consultation fee and, if you proceed with such surgery, relevant applicable rebates.

 If you wish to see Dr Drielsma and/or have surgery without a referral, any such applicable rebates from medicare or your health fund will not be claimable.